skevy/rex/README.md

 Please open up an issue if you start working on one of these so that we can efficiently work together.

+## Lore

+The name REX comes from React EXpress, deliverer of packages.

 ## License

 The packager is derived from the React Native project.
 It's [license](./LICENSE-ReactNative) and [patent grants](./PATENTS-ReactNative) are included in this repository.
 There is also a [BSD license](./LICENSE) for code that is not from React Native.